freevo/kaa-base/doc/core/mainloop.rst

    This signal is probably not suitable as an 'idle worker' because the interval between emissions may be as much as 30 seconds.
-However it is useful for functions which need to be called after notifier callbacks.
+However it is useful for functions which need to be called after notifier callbacks such as timers and IO monitors.
 One example use-case is rendering a canvas after notifier callbacks have manipulated objects upon it.

    .. describe:: def callback()